thomas725/spotify-ripper/README.md

 ### Config File

-For options that you want set on every run, you can use a config file named `config.ini` in the settings folder (defaults to `~/.spotify-ripper`).
+For options that you want set on every run, you can use a config file named `~/.spotify-ripper/config.ini`.
 The options in the config file use the same name as the command line options with the exception that dashes are translated to `snake_case`.
 Any option specified in the command line will overwrite any setting in the config file.
 Please put all options under a `[main]` section.

 Here is an example config file:

 ```
 [main]
 ascii = True
+directory = ~/Music
 format = {album_artist}/{album}/{artist} - {track_name}.{ext}
 quality = 160
 vorbis = True